Best Samsung Phones for Seniors, Tested and Reviewed in 2025

 - Lags occasionally

-The Jitterbug Smart4 really stands out from other Samsung phones because it was made just for seniors.
-The simple, list-style menu is extremely easy to navigate.
-We had no trouble figuring out how to make calls, send texts, take photos, and browse the internet.
+The Jitterbug Smart4 stands out from other Samsung phones because it was made for seniors.
+In our Jitterbug Smart4 review, we found the simple, list-style menu effortless to navigate.
+We quickly figured out how to make calls, send texts, take photos, and browse the internet.

 Since we upgraded to the Preferred plan, we could also utilize the bright red Urgent Response icon at the top of the screen.
-This is one of the best features of the Smart4, as it allows you to use your smartphone as an emergency response device.
-When we pressed the button, we were connected in just 15 seconds with an agent who could send whatever help we needed.
+This is one of the Smart4’s best features, as it allows you to use your smartphone as an emergency response device.
+When we pressed the button, we were connected in just 15 seconds with an agent who could send help quickly.

 We’re also big fans of Lively Link, a mobile app for caregivers and loved ones.
-Through the app, we could track the Jitterbug Smart4’s location, see the phone’s status, and receive alerts if any Urgent Response calls were placed.
+The app allowed us to view the Jitterbug Smart4’s location, see the phone’s status, and receive alerts if an Urgent Response call was made.

 The only downside is that the Jitterbug Smart4 may be too simple for some seniors.
-While we still enjoyed using it, we missed some of the more advanced features of the Galaxy S24+, like a high-end camera and ample storage space.
-Like the Galaxy A03s, the Smart4 also shows some sluggishness, despite the super-simple interface.
-While testing it out, we noticed that the touchscreen wasn’t quite as fast to respond as we hoped, and the phone would often take a second or two to respond when we clicked on certain icons.
+We still enjoyed using it, but we missed some of the more advanced features of the Galaxy S24, such as a high-end camera and ample storage.
+Like the Galaxy A03s, the Smart4 also shows sluggishness despite the simple interface.
+While testing it, we noticed that the touchscreen took a second or two to respond when we clicked certain icons.

 Battery Life

 The Jitterbug Smart4 has pretty solid battery life.
-We were able to get around 28 hours of mixed-usage time (talk, text, and web browsing) without plugging it in.
-The phone performed even better on standby, lasting up to a whopping four days.
-This means that light phone users can generally expect to get a solid two or three days out of the Jitterbug Smart4 before needing to charge it.
+We could get around 28 hours of mixed-usage time (talk, text, and web browsing).
+The phone performed even better on standby, lasting up to four days.
+People who use their phones sporadically can expect to get a solid two or three days out of the Jitterbug Smart4 before needing to charge it.
 Even if you’re constantly on your phone, you probably won’t have to pull out the charging cable more than once per day (if that).

 What we like most